Theawesomeboophis/UndeadPeopleTileset/README.md

 ## Nearly Dead

-Some Sprites provided with permission from Xotto in Collaboration with Nearly Dead: https://store.steampowered.com/app/1268900/Nearly_Dead/
+Some sprites provided with permission from Xotto in Collaboration with Nearly Dead: https://store.steampowered.com/app/1268900/Nearly_Dead/